CheckoutFinland/psp-api/docs/README.md

 `checkout-stamp` | string | Merchant provided stamp `checkout-reference` | string | Merchant provided reference `checkout-transaction-id` | string | Checkout provided transaction ID.<br><br>**Important:** Store the value.
 It is needed for other actions such as refund or payment information query
 `checkout-status` | string | Payment status, either `ok`, `pending`, or `fail`.
-Pending transactions should eventually be reported as successful or failed via the callbacks, or if not provided, using the redirect URLs.
+Pending transactions should eventually be reported as successful or failed via the callbacks, if provided, and using the redirect URLs.
 `checkout-provider` | string | The payment method provider the client used.
 Current values are documented on [providers tab](/payment-method-providers#test-credentials).
 The values are subject to change without notice.
 `signature` | string | HMAC signature calculated from other parameter